lindazqli/azure-ai-search-knowledge-retrieval-demo/README.md

 This is the lightweight README.
 For full guides see:
 - Extended deployment: `AZURE_DEPLOYMENT_GUIDE.md`
 - Authentication details: `docs/AUTHENTICATION.md`
-- Original comprehensive README: See commit history if needed.

 ## Quick Start